Kanye West hopes to see his kids more often after moving into house across from Kim Kardashian

 Share this article:

-Kanye West wants to have his children "over as much as possible" after moving across the street from Kim Kardashian West.
+Kanye West wants to have his children "over as much as possible" after moving across the street from Kim Kardashian.

 An insider told PEOPLE magazine: "Kanye's new house is a teardown.
 He only bought it for the location.
 It's near Kim and the kids.